hemanthnhs/CS5610-WebDev-HW7/README.md

 * Only completed/filled tasks(i.e with jobcode and hours) are saved
 * Blank rows are allowed and handled.
 * Alert to manager when a user submits timesheet less than 8 hours will be timedout in 15s or on dismiss.
+* The requests will be seen by manager immediately and approved status will reflect immediately for the worker

 ## Sample Data to login